Fairchild BQ-3: Design and development

-Development of the BQ-3 began in October, 1942, under a program for the development of "aerial torpedoes", later and more commonly referred to as "assault drones", that had been instigated in March of that year.
+Development of the BQ-3 began in October, 1942, under a program for the development of "aerial torpedoes", later referred to more commonly as "assault drones", that had been instigated in March of that year.
 Fairchild was awarded a contract for the construction of two XBQ-3 prototypes, based largely on the AT-21 Gunner advanced gunnery trainer already in United States Army Air Forces service.

 The XBQ-3 was a twin-engined, low-wing aircraft, fitted with retractable tricycle landing gear and a twin-finned empennage; although the aircraft was intended to be operated by radio control with television assist, a two-seat cockpit was included in the design for testing and ferry flights.
 Power was provided by two Ranger V-770 inline piston engines of 520 hp each; up to 4000 lb of explosives could be carried by the aircraft in unmanned configuration.
 Like the contemporary Fleetwings BQ-2, the aircraft would be destroyed in the act of striking the target.